vpetreski/boot-cognito/README.md

 execute `./mvnw spring-boot:run`

-The easiest way to test it is using postman:
+The easiest way to test it is using Postman:

 ![](./img/1.png)